quality-liquid/cupid_code/Documentation/Design/HighLevel/new-high-level-team3.md

     * It will also provide real-time information about Cupids or other dating opportunities.
 5. Cupid Main Page
     * This will be the home page for Cupids.
+    * This is where Cupids will Clock in and out.
     * It will provide links to the following pages
       - Cupid gigs
       - Profile